SDGforskning/sdg-strings/SDG07_query_topic_WoS.md

 2. This target is interpreted to cover research about renewable energy.
 These two different interpretations make a large difference to the number of results, given (2) will find a large number of technical publications about renewable energy technology (gives ca. 3.5x the number of results as interpretation (1)).
 For the moment, we have decided to use interpretation (1).
 This means that the strings attempt to find publications focusing on renewable energy use and uptake, including works that talk about the share, transitions, policies, commercialisation, scaling up, and investment in renewable energy, and research about reliance on and consumption of fossil fuels.

+This target is interpreted to cover research about the use and uptake of renewable energy (including sustainable batteries).
+We consider this to include research about:

+-	the transition of energy systems to renewables (e.g. research discussing energy transitions, access/barriers to renewables, incentives such as certificates, and policies)
+-	the use/share of renewables (e.g. adoption, works about share in the energy sector)
+-	mechanisms that incentivise renewable energy technology (e.g. commercialisation, scaling-up, investment)
+-	reliance on and consumption of fossil fuels

+Research on renewable energy technology alone, without a use/uptake element, is not included.

 This query consists of 3 phrases.

 #### Phrase 1